jackjliew/ai-openscale/tutorial.md

 ### Provision a paid PostgreSQL service

-- If you do not already have a PostgreSQL service associated with your account, click the **Catalog** button from the top menu, filter on "postgres", and click the **Compose for PostgreSQL** tile:
+- If you do not already have a PostgreSQL service associated with your account, click the **Catalog** button from the top menu, filter on "postgres", and click the **Databases for PostgreSQL** tile:

   ![Compose for PostgreSQL](images/postgres.png)